Holyoke Mall at Ingleside

 The Holyoke Mall at Ingleside (a.k.a.
 Holyoke Mall) is a shopping center located in Holyoke, Massachusetts, in the city's Ingleside neighborhood.
 It is owned by The Pyramid Companies.
 The mall features 135 stores, a large food court, and several restaurants and is 1.6 million square feet, the third-largest in New England by retail space.

-The mall currently features Macy's, JCPenney, Target, Best Buy, Burlington, Hobby Lobby, and Christmas Tree Shops, as well as a post office.
+The mall features the anchor stores Macy's, JCPenney, Target, Best Buy, Hobby Lobby, and Altitude Trampoline Park, run by Joseph Berthiaume and Benjamin Shirely.

 The mall underwent cosmetic upgrades in 2015, which included new floors, lighting, and benches throughout the mall.
 Located near the interchange of I-90 and I-91, the Holyoke Mall is one of the primary shopping destinations in Western Massachusetts and attracts many out-of-state visitors.